Constraining gamma-ray burst parameters with the first ultra-high energy neutrino event KM3-230213A: Results and discussion

 \section{Results and discussion}

-In order to calculate the diffuse flux from the population of GRB blastwaves while varying both the kinetic energy to gamma-ray luminosity ratio and the density of the surrounding medium, we fix the remaining model parameters in $\theta$.
-This procedure is described in Appendix A and the corresponding values are listed in Table~\ref{table:fixed_parameters}.
+In order to calculate the diffuse flux from the population of GRB blast waves while varying both the baryon loading and the density of the surrounding medium, we fixed the remaining model parameters in $\theta$.
+This procedure is described in Appendix A, and the corresponding values are listed in Table~\ref{table:fixed_parameters}.

-Using the re-defined posterior from Eq.~(\ref{eq:transformed_ppd}), we estimate the best-fit value of $E_k/L_\gamma\times n_0$ that corresponds to one observed event in the combined exposure of KM3NeT, IceCube-EHE and Auger.
-The best fit with its associated 90\% CL are found to be $E_k/L_\gamma\times n_0 = 392^{+390}_{-310}$.
-The diffuse neutrino flux from the ISM model, assuming these best-fit parameters, and the corresponding 68\% containment region, is shown in Fig.~\ref{fig:spectral_plot}.
-With varying values of the ISM density of $n_0=\{1, 3, 10, 30\}$ cm$^{-3}$, we find that the baryon loading is constrained to be $f_b\leq\{392, 131, 39, 13\}$ at 90\% confidence.
+The $\Gamma_0$ parameter was fixed to a constant, as it determines the deceleration time ($t_{\rm dec}$) of the model, which serves as the lower-limit of the time-integration over flux in Eq.~(\ref{eq:fluence}).
+The parameter $\epsilon_e = 0.1$ and $\epsilon_B = 0.1-0.01$ are standard choices in GRB afterglow modelling \citep[see e.g.][]{Kumar2015, Miceli2022} based on particle-in-cell simulations \citep{Sironi2011, Sironi2013}.
+Additionally, the value of $\epsilon_B$ was chosen after performing a parameter space scan in $f_b\eta$ versus $\epsilon_B$ similar to that described above while fixing $n_0=1$ cm$^{-3}$.
+The resulting posterior is shown in Fig. \ref{fig:appb_ppd_fbeB}.
+This yielded a best-fit value of $\epsilon_B$ that is degenerate with $f_b\eta$, but it agrees well with broad-band modelling of very-high-energy GRBs \citep{Barnard:2025zjx}.
+Using the conditional posterior from Eq.~(\ref{eq:transformed_ppd}), we estimated the best-fit value of $f_b\eta$ that corresponds to one observed event in the combined exposure of KM3NeT, IceCube-EHE, and Auger.
+The best fit with its associated 90\% confidence level is found to be $f_b\eta = 5.4^{+4.7}_{-4.4}$ for fixed $n_0=1$ cm$^{-3}$.
+These values were extracted from the conditional posteriors show in Fig. \ref{fig:1d_ppd}, where we observed a clear highest posterior density point defining the best-fit value and a smooth distribution covering the 68\% and 90\% credible interval.
+The diffuse neutrino flux, assuming these best-fit parameters, and the corresponding 68\% containment region, is shown in Fig.~\ref{fig:spectral_plot}.
+Fixing the efficiency parameter to $\eta=0.2$, we constrained the baryon loading to be $f_b\leq 51$ at a 90\% confidence level for the ISM model.